w3c/opentrack-cg/spec/model/overview.md

 Competitions are those events that correspond to specific disciplines where competitors take part (e.g., 100m Men).
 These competitions may be part or broader Athletics events (e.g., 110m Hurdles at Summer Olympic Games).
 Athletics competitions are composed of one or more rounds, at least the final.

+_Examples of Athletics competitions are: **110m Hurdles Men** at Summer Olympic Games, **Senior Women Race** at Cross Country World Championships, and **Javelin Throw Men** at European Throwing Cup._

 Competitions may be described by the following attributes:

 | Property | Description | Value Type |